 Common use cases for emergency text messages and examples for non-federal governmental organizations include:

 For search and rescue, accident warnings, traffic notifications, AMBER, or Blue alerts.

 Schools commonly use text alerts to notify school lockdowns, emergency incidents, changes in timings, and events.

 Local government bodies

-Send out public service announcements, weather emergency alerts, natural disaster alerts.
+Send out public service announcements, weather emergency alerts, and natural disaster alerts.

 Unions send text alerts for notifications and alerts.
 They typically include members, volunteers as well as other participants in their contact lists for such messaging.

-An emergency text alert system for business sends alerts and urgent notifications to employees.
+An emergency text alert system for businesses sends alerts and urgent notifications to employees.